|

 tighten the tension on the temples.

-flare the pads out more by spreading the back edge apart.
+flare the pads out more by spreading the back edges apart.

 bring the nose pads closer together.